 Legislation adopted in 1998 by the Kentucky General Assembly granted SD1 authority to regulate and finance storm water facilities within its designated service area.
 In response to requests from more than 30 Northern Kentucky communities, SD1 accepted the responsibility to develop and implement a regional storm water management program to comply with USEPA's 1999 Federal Storm Water Phase II Regulations.
 This role was formalized in 2003 through the development and adoption of Interlocal Agreements to provide Kentucky Pollutant Discharge Elimination System storm water discharge permit services and other storm water-related services in Boone, Campbell and Kenton counties.
 As part of the Agreements, SD1 began assuming responsibility of the public storm water collection systems in 2009.

 To view a list of the communities that have transferred the ownership of their public storm sewer systems to SD1, click here.

 SD1 is the second largest public sewer utility in Kentucky, with ownership and maintenance responsibilities for all of the sanitary sewer systems in Northern Kentucky, with the exception of Florence and Walton.
-SD1 maintains more than 1,700 miles of sanitary sewer line, 142 wastewater pumping stations, 15 flood pump stations, eight package treatment plants, three major wastewater treatment plants, more than 400 miles of storm sewer and over 30,000 storm sewer structures.
+SD1 maintains approximately 1,600 miles of sanitary sewer line, 134 wastewater pumping stations, 15 flood pump stations, eight package treatment plants, three major wastewater treatment plants, more than 400 miles of storm sewer and over 31,000 storm sewer structures.